mppmu/qmc/README.md

 `double fitftol`

-See `ftol`  in the nonlinear least-squares fitting GSL documentation.
+See `ftol`  in the non-linear least-squares fitting GSL documentation.

 Default: `1e-8`.